1 item added to your cart

 Street Law develops classroom and grassroots programs that educate students and communities about law, democracy, and human rights.
 Some of our initiatives bring us directly into classrooms and neighborhoods.
 However, the majority of our efforts, including our popular professional development programs, are focused on training others—individuals and organizations—to become effective Street Law educators.
 Our approach is practical, relevant, and experiential, blending legal content with innovative hands-on teaching strategies that actively engage students and program participants in the learning process.

 When it comes to developing legal curricula, Street Law is a leader.
-Our groundbreaking textbook, Street Law: A Course in Practical Law, now in its eighth edition, is used in classrooms across the U.S. We’ve authored hundreds of lessons on law, democracy, human right, public policy, crime prevention, conflict resolution, and youth advocacy.
+Our groundbreaking textbook, Street Law: A Course in Practical Law, now in its ninth edition, is used in classrooms across the U.S. We’ve authored hundreds of lessons on law, democracy, human right, public policy, crime prevention, conflict resolution, and youth advocacy.

 By helping to improve the teaching of law and understanding of relevant legal principles, Street Law empowers youths and adults to use their knowledge to solve problems and better their communities, and motivates them to become active participants in society.

 If you’re a teacher, principal, or school administrator looking to engage your students around issues of law, democracy, and human rights, we can help.
 Street Law, Inc. offers a wide range of practical, accessible, and interactive curricula as well as unmatched professional development opportunities for educators.
 Our groundbreaking textbook, Street Law: A Course in Practical Law is the most popular and widely-used practical law text in the United States and has been adapted for use in more than a dozen countries.